 Project Evolution/ Process / Challenges

+While planning for new projects, I decided to take on commissions as my main focus.
 As soon as my position started, I was lucky enough to have a few people reach out to me for work.
 Among them was the request to redesign and fabricate display stands and a crate for the Unravel the Code class.
 I conducted a series of tests to find the most optimal width and length for the snap connection on the displays.
 The challenge was in the pressure of such a large scale production.
 Everything had to work perfectly before I proceeded to cut 50 sheets of plywood.

 The impact of the Digital Fabrication studios and the community at MICA